gabrielcedran/python-intro/README.md

 Unpacking (destructuring) works when iterating over items, as it return a list of tuples (key / value).
 Enumerating also works with dictionaries.

+### External (third party) libraries

+To install external libraries it is necessary to use pip (python's package management system).
+Example of usage:
+`python -m pip install requests`

 ### Notes